PlaidCloud/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 ## Define a liveness command

 Many applications running for long periods of time eventually transition to broken states, and cannot recover except by being restarted.
-Kubernetes provides liveness probes to detect and remedy such situations.
+PlaidCloud provides liveness probes to detect and remedy such situations.

 In this exercise, you create a Pod that runs a container based on the